Memberships / How to Join

 Membership Classes and Types

-• Family - member & spouse, children 17 and under, all living at the same address.
+• Family - Crumlin defines a family as: a member and their spouse, children 17 and under, all living at the same address.

 • Adult - 25 to 64